bekk/azure-workshop/README.md

 * Using SSH keys: `git clone git@github.com:bekk/azure-workshop`
 * Using HTTPS: `git clone https://github.com/bekk/azure-workshop`

-This repository has a couple a folders: `frontend_dist/` contains some pre-built frontend files that we'll upload, `infra/` will contain our terraform code, and if you have trouble you can peek in the `solutions` folder.
+This repository has a couple a folders: `frontend_dist/` contains some pre-built frontend files that we'll upload, `infra/` will contain our terraform code, `modules/` contains reusable Terraform modules (including the Azure Front Door module we'll use), and if you have trouble you can peek in the `solutions` folder.

 The `infra/` folder should only contain the `terraform.tf`.
 All files should be created in this folder, and all terraform commands assume you're in this folder, unless something else is explicitly specified.